Master of Education (MEd)-Education Leadership; Principal Certification

 EDLD 588.
 Principal Internship.
 3 Hours.

 This course is designed as a field-based course in which the student practices acquired skills and theories in an educational setting at the middle level management position.
-Prerequisite: Program Director's approval and passing the TExES Principal Certification exam.
+Prerequisite: Program Coordiantor's approval.